JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 ---

 ## Personal Deadlines
-An important in aiding in ones own learning abilities.
+An important point in aiding ones own learning abilities.
 Forever is never, as such it is important to frame our goals with the following:

  - Actionable goals